 - BA: Minimum programme enrollment threshold: 65 points out of 100.

 - Written assignment.
-Please submit a motivation letter (800-900 words), answering the following questions:
+Please submit a motivation letter (800-900 words) in which you also answer to the following questions:

-1. The choice of the study programme: What makes you interested in this programme?
+1. The choice of the study programme: Why Tallinn University?
+Why Politics and Governance programme?
+What courses are you most interested in?
 Which two modules will you pick for your studies?

 2. Previous experience and studies: What have you done before applying here?
 Where and what have you studied?
-Any work experience?
+Do you have any work experience?

 3. Your plans after BA studies: What do you plan to do after your BA?
-How will this degree help?
+How will this degree help with your career?